amplication/plugins/plugins/sapphire-template/src/static/base/README.md

 # ${{ values.name }}

-This is the basic boilerplate of NestJs App - with lusha bootstrap, Good Luck!
+This is the basic boilerplate of NestJs App - with sapphire bootstrap, Good Luck!

 To start the app, run: